phoenixframework/phoenix/guides/json_and_apis.md

   * Files in `priv/repo/migrations` responsible for updating our database
   * Files in `test` to test our controllers and contexts

 In this guide, we will explore only the first category of files.
 To learn more about how Phoenix stores and manage data, check out [the Ecto guide](ecto.md) and [the Contexts guide](contexts.md) for more information.
-We also have a whole section dedicating on testing.
+We also have a whole section dedicated to testing.

 At the end, the generator asks us to add the `/url` resource to our `:api` scope in `lib/hello_web/router.ex`: